The Ribos Operation: In print

 Ian Marter's novelisation was published by Target Books in December 1979.
 Curiously, it features the Doctor opening the TARDIS doors by means of an old brass knob.
+A new novelisation by James Goss will be included in The Key to Time collection 29 October 2026.

 In audio

 It was released on CD in March 2011.
 John Leeson, who provided the voice of K9 in the original 1978 TV serial, reads Ian Marter's complete and unabridged novelisation of this story.

 Home media

 It was released on VHS on 3 April 1995.
 Along with the rest of season sixteen, it was released in North America as part of the Key to Time box set, as well as being marketed separately.
 It was released in a restored limited edition on region 2 DVD on 24 September 2007.
 The DVD box set was reissued in November 2009.
 It was also released as part of the Doctor Who DVD Files in Issue 107 on 6 February 2013.